 0 Comments

-To learn more, read my disability activism post or online examples of ableist language.
+A quick guide to the benefits of a plant-based diet or vegan diet for health, for the environment, and even for your grocery budget can be found in Natural Awakenings.
+Click here to read "Veggies for the Win."
 Darla Nagel is a biomedical copy editor who has an invisible chronic illness.
 She wants to educate healthcare professionals and encourage patients.
-If you want to receive quarterly updates from her, email darla.nagel{a}gmail.com.
+If you want to receive quarterly updates from her, email darla{dot}nagel{a}gmail.com.

 |